Methods of Massless Speaker Creation

 RF

-Build a basic radio circuit to power the massless speaker and AM or FM modulate the high frequency signal that drives the plasma via a flyback transformer or Tesla coil.
+Build a radio frequency circuit to create a plasma and power the massless speaker via a flyback transformer or Tesla coil.
+Use AM or FM to modulate the high frequency signal that drives the plasma.
 Using an RF arc increases the stability and can lower the audible noise of the system so using this radio method can be complimentary to that.

 Switching

 Use a switching power supply and modulate its switching frequency or pulse width (PWM) with an audio signal.
-The switching power supply uses a high voltage step-up transformer, typically a flyback transformer or tesla coil.
+The switching power supply uses a high voltage step-up transformer, typically a flyback transformer or tesla coil to create a high voltage plasma.
 A noisy method often used in brush discharge systems.

 DC

-Create a DC arc or corona and superimpose the AC voltage audio signal onto it via a transformer or directly with a valve (tube) or transistor.
+Create a glow, arc or corona discharge using a high DC voltage and superimpose the AC voltage audio signal onto it via a transformer or directly with a valve (tube) or transistor.

 Magnetic